-DENVER — A bill banning the manufacture, distribution, transfer, sale or purchase of semiautomatic weapons with detachable magazines was given preliminary approval by the Colorado Senate just before 2 a.m.
+DENVER — A bill that would ban the manufacture, distribution, transfer, sale or purchase of semiautomatic weapons with detachable magazines was given preliminary approval by the Colorado Senate just before 2 a.m.
 Friday.

 Senate Bill 25-003 would also prohibit the sale or purchase of accessories that increase how many rounds a semiautomatic firearm can shoot.

-Sullivan says in spite of the 2013 law, people are still able to access these types of weapons.
+In spite of the 2013 law, Sullivan said people are still able to access these types of weapons.

-"These 100-round drums for the life of me I can't figure out what they're for, other than walking into places like the movie theater, a King Soopers, and a school, and trying to kill as many people as you can," Sullivan said.
+"These 100-round drums, for the life of me, I can't figure out what they're for other than walking into places like the movie theater, a King Soopers, and a school and trying to kill as many people as you can," he said.

-Before the bill passed, lawmakers made some notable changes to the legislation.
+Before the bill passed Friday, lawmakers made some notable changes to the legislation.

 Before they can take the course, applicants must undergo a criminal background check and obtain a firearms safety course eligibility card.

-Opponents say the bill infringes on Second Amendment rights.
+Opponents said the bill infringes on Second Amendment rights.

 "It shows a huge lack of respect for the people of Colorado and for their rights,” said Ian Escalante, executive director of the Rocky Mountain Gun Owners.

-Senate Republican leader Paul Lundeen says he worries it will hurt small gun shops, if would-by gun buyers hold off on purchases.
+Senate Republican leader Paul Lundeen worries the legislation will hurt small gun shops if would-by gun buyers hold off on purchases.

 “I think there will be significant friction,” Lundeen said.
 “People that would have bought a firearm and may or may not buy the firearm.”

-Anyone who violates the proposed law would face a class 2 misdemeanor on first offense, and a class 6 felony on second or subsequent offenses.
+Anyone who violates the proposed law would face a Class 2 misdemeanor on the first offense and a Class 6 felony on second or subsequent offenses.

 SB25-003 would not apply to any firearms Coloradans already own.